kevinw/fakeartist/README.md

 fakeartist
 ==========

-a video pixel sorting experiment. feeds your webcam into a pixelsorter.
+a video pixel sorting experiment. feeds your webcam any videos you have into a pixelsorter, live.

 download: [fakeartist.app](https://dl.dropboxusercontent.com/u/108139/fakeartist/fakeartist-osx.zip) (OS X)